Onako-Zwide/Onako-Zwide-Cybersecurity-Chatbot-Part-2/README.md

 -A splash screen that appears before the main window loads When the application starts, the splash screen displays before the main chatbot window opens, simulates a loading experience, 3-4 seconds later it closes then the main chatbot window opens automatically and the conversation begins.

+# Chatbot.cs
+I created the ChatBot.cs file as the core logic of my application.
+This file controls how the chatbot behaves and responds during conversations.
+In this file, I implemented:
+Conversation flow control (asking for the user’s name and starting the chat) Keyword recognition to detect cybersecurity topics such as phishing, scams, and password safety Sentiment detection to adjust responses based on the user’s emotion Memory integration to remember user details like name and favourite topics Follow-up handling using phrases like “tell me more” and “explain more” Returning user detection to welcome users back with previous context.
+I included multiple cybersecurity awareness topics, such as:
+- Phishing
+- Password safety
+- Scams
+- Online safety
+- VPN
+- Privacy
+- Cyberbullying
+- Email safety
+- Social engineering
+- Suspicious links

 #
 I implemented a keyword-based response system that allows the chatbot to recognise user input and respond appropriately.